ahall26/TeamSimulator/README.md

-E# `Team Simulator` — using logic and emotion to improve teamwork and synergy
+# `Team Simulator` — using logic and emotion to improve teamwork and synergy

 ## Team Simulator
 Created with a Python Backend and AngularJS front end.